CME & MOC Information at ACG Annual Meeting

 CME/MOC

-GI Pathology and Imaging Course
+GI Pathophysiology Course

 The American College of Gastroenterology designates this Other activity (blended learning) for a maximum of 5.25 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.